sneakysneak/docs/pages/managing-cyclr/06-console-api.md

 ### Client Credentials

 The Client ID is used to authenticate calls to the Cyclr API.
-Here you're abel to generate up to 5 unique pairs of Client IDs and Secrets.
+Here you're able to generate up to 5 unique pairs of Client IDs and Secrets.
 Client credentials can also be revoked here.

 ### Access Tokens